Natural Gas Plant Makes A Play For Coal's Market, Using 'Clean' Technology

 "Let's face it," he said bluntly, "we'll be the first technology that takes fossil fuels and cleans up the carbon at no extra cost."
 He's not surprised people are skeptical, he said.
 "That's the way the world has been for a long, long time."

-Brown's project — the technology company NET Power (where he's also CEO) — eventually put together $140 million to build a demonstration plant outside Houston.
+Brown's project — the technology company NET Power (where he is also CEO) — eventually put together $140 million to build a demonstration plant outside Houston.
 Right now it's a giant Lego set of girders, storage tanks and pipes rising up from the red Texas dirt.

 The power company Exelon is a partner.
 So is Toshiba.
 Toshiba's contribution is the turbine.
 Most turbines make electricity when you force high-pressure steam though them.
 But Brown's turbine doesn't use steam.
-The plant burns natural gas to make high pressure carbon dioxide — and uses that CO2 to drive the turbine.
+The plant burns natural gas to make high-pressure carbon dioxide — and uses that CO2 to drive the turbine.

 Sitting atop a three-story set of scaffolding, the turbine looks like the topper on a wedding cake, except that it's the size of an SUV.